mrjacobbloom/sb3-theme/README.md

-This set of tools should make it easier to write themes/skins for [Scratch-Blocks](https://github.com/LLK/scratch-blocks) and Scratch 3.0.
+This set of tools should make it easier to write themes/skins for [Scratch-Blocks](https://github.com/LLK/scratch-blocks) (and Scratch 3.0).
 It might work for vanilla Blockly too, but I haven't tested it there.

+This is a work-in-progress.
+Everything is subject to change.
+Use at your own risk. :package:

 # Examples
 ```javascript